MileHacker Logo

 Cultural Heartbeat

-Caracas, at its core, stands as a hub of Venezuelan culture.
+Caracas, at its best core, stands as a hub of Venezuelan culture.
 Music, from traditional Joropo to lively Salsa, fills the air, spilling from open doorways and car windows.
 The culinary scene is equally dynamic, presenting a range from humble street food to upscale international dining.

 Snapshot